BatoolMM/R-markdown/_episodes/05-emphasis-formulas-footnotes.md

 To appreciate the beauty of LaTeX's typesetting, just look at how formulas are typeset by other systems.
 Here's an example: [https://www.educba.com/confidence-interval-formula/](https://www.educba.com/confidence-interval-formula/)

 RStudio's facility to bring in LaTeX for math formatting makes it a wonderful authoring environment for math-rich papers that are not computational and have nothing to do with R at all.

+## Adding Footnotes

+We can add footnotes to our paper using the `^`.
+Similar to adding emphasis, putting carrot symbols around your text will print the output as a superscript.

+`^superscript^` will give output: <sup>superscript<sup>

+`footnote^1^` will give output: footnote<sup>1<sup>

+In our paper, we will create a footnote in the introduction when we reference a notice from the U.S. National Institutes of Health (NIH).
+We will add a footnote after the word “notice” by adding `^1^` right after the word.

+`notice^1^`

+> ## Challenge 6.1: Creating footnote
+>
+> Let's add a footnote to our paper.
+Right before the References section, add a superscript to distinguish the footnote and match it with the inline footnote.
+The text to the footnote will be:
+>Through these four elements, the NIH intends to "enhance the reproducibility of research findings through increased scientific rigor and transparency" https://ori.hhs.gov/images/ddblock/ORI%20Data%20Graphs%202006-2015.pdf`
+>
+>> ## Solution
+> ``^1^Through these four elements, the NIH intends to...``
+>> {: .output}
+> {: .solution}
+{: .challenge}

+> ## Time to Knit!
+> Take a look at the footnote you have just created.
+{: .checklist}